The Jonah Meadows Adels Orchard

-Each tree will represent a distinct bracha (blessing), story, or teaching.
+Each tree will represent a distinct blessing (bracha), story, or teaching.

 A diverse celebration!
 On the planting days, folks from Orthodox, Conservative, Reform, Reconstructionist and Renewal traditions will gather to plant the trees and learn.

 Design and planting of the orchard, and the corresponding curricula, will reflect the intricate systems of a permaculture orchard and the sustainable relationships in a forest garden.
 The orchard will nurture profound experiences via its outdoor classroom, meditation garden, sfirot garden, and seating for outdoor seders and holiday celebrations.
 Families can return over the years to prune, mulch, and enjoy the trees’ growth!

 The Jewish Food Movement and Tikkun Olam.
 The orchard will demonstrate how we can sustainably provide vast amounts of organic, local, carbon-neutral fruit for our communities for much of the year.
 It will offset carbon.
 And our planting and harvesting events will build diverse community – a beautiful macro-representation of the polyculture and interrelating species that will be supporting each other in the orchard!

 Currently, the Farm at Eden Village is the only source of fresh produce for the Fishkill Food Pantry.
 We are forming relationships with nearby underserved secular schools.
 We stand with Hazon, AJWS and others in the Jewish Coalition for a Just Farm Bill.
-We have a number of fruit trees in our educational gardens, but scaling up to 100 trees will enable us to really provide for our communities, more meaningfully offer tzedakah and work towards food justice in our region.
+We have a number of fruit trees in our educational gardens, but scaling up to 100 trees will enable us to more meaningfully offer tzedakah and work towards food justice in our region.